tarotms/freqlayer/README.md

-# Audio Scalpel
+# Freqlayer

 ## Overview
 RyugeLotus Audio Scalpel is a precision, memory-based audio frequency isolation tool designed for targeted spectral analysis and real-time bandpass filtering.
 It operates entirely in RAM to ensure zero disk fragmentation and immediate auditory feedback.

 Standard commercial equalizers and audio filters introduce roll-off curves and phase smoothing to prioritize acoustic comfort.
-RyugeLotus Audio Scalpel is explicitly constructed for **audio experimentation**.
 It bypasses traditional filtering aesthetics by directly manipulating FFT bins.
 Frequencies outside the defined threshold are mathematically eliminated with an absolute brickwall cut.
 There is zero easing, roll-off, or acoustic smoothing applied, ensuring raw, surgical isolation of the targeted spectrum without accommodating human auditory comfort.

 ## Core Features
 * **Playback Control**: Press `Space` to toggle Play / Pause.